Microsoft attack puts spotlight on Greek tensions

 Since the end of a military dictatorship in 1974, Greece has been scarred by political violence and assassination, much of it carried out by the militant November 17 group, named after a student uprising which was bloodily suppressed by the army.

-Authorities have dismantled the group, whose victims included the CIA station chief in Athens, but splinter organizations committed to the same radical left-wing or anarchist ideals remain active.
+Authorities have dismantled the group, whose victims included the CIA station chief in Athens, but splinter organisations committed to the same radical left-wing or anarchist ideals remain active.

 Social tensions are rising in Greece over the harsh terms of an international bailout saving the country from bankruptcy but only at the cost of deep economic suffering.